Tribunal members

 Lord Justice Singh (President)

-Rabinder_SinghThe Right Honourable Sir Rabinder Singh has been a member of the Investigatory Powers Tribunal since 2016 and was appointed a Lord Justice of Appeal in October 2017.
+Rabinder SinghThe Right Honourable Sir Rabinder Singh has been a member of the Investigatory Powers Tribunal since 2016 and was appointed a Lord Justice of Appeal in October 2017.
 He was appointed President on 27 September 2018.

 Lord Justice Singh was called to the Bar in 1989 and practised at the Bar from 1990 to 2011.
 He was on the Attorney General’s Panels of Junior Counsel to the Crown from 1992 to 2002.
 He was also additional Junior Counsel to the Inland Revenue from 1997 to 2002.
 He was appointed Queen’s Counsel in 2002 and Chaired the Administrative Law Bar Association from 2006 to 2008.

 From 2003 to 2011 he was a Deputy High Court Judge and Recorder of the Crown Court from 2004 to 2011.
-He was appointed High Court Judge - Queen's Bench Division - in October 2011 and was a Presiding Judge of the South Eastern Circuit from 2013 to 2016.
+He was appointed High Court Judge – Queen’s Bench Division – in October 2011 and was a Presiding Judge of the South-eastern Circuit from 2013 to 2016.
 He was also Administrative Court liaison judge for Wales and the Midland and Western circuits during 2017.

-His publications include 'The Future of Human Rights in the UK (1997)' and as co-author with Sir Jack Beatson and others, 'Human Rights: Judicial Enforcement in the UK (2008)'.
+His publications include The Future of Human Rights in the UK (1997); as co-author with Sir Jack Beatson and others, Human Rights: Judicial Protection in the UK (2008); and The Unity of Law (2022).

-Lord Boyd (Vice President)
+Lord Boyd (Vice-President)

-He acted as Advocate Depute from 1993 to 1995 and was appointed Solicitor General for Scotland (for the UK Government) in 1997 and for the Scottish Executive in 1999.
-Lord Boyd was Lord Advocate from 2000 to 2006.
+Lord Boyd qualified as a solicitor in 1978 and was called to the Bar in 1983 building up a practice in planning and administrative law.
+He was an Advocate Depute prosecuting in the High Court of Justiciary from 1993 to 1995.
+He became a QC in 1995 and appointed Solicitor General for Scotland (for the UK Government) in 1997 and for the Scottish Executive in 1999.
+Lord Boyd served as Lord Advocate from 2000 to 2006.
 His time in office saw the devolution of legislative responsibility to the new Scottish Parliament and the introduction of the European Convention on Human Rights into domestic law.
-He brought in significant reforms to the Crown Office and Procurator Fiscal Service.
-He was also responsible for the prosecution of the Lockerbie trial.
+He brought in significant reforms to the Crown Office and Procurator Fiscal Service and was responsible for the prosecution of the Lockerbie trial.

 Lady Carmichael

 Lady Carmichael was appointed to the Tribunal on 6 November 2019.
 She has been a Senator of the College of Justice (judge in the Supreme Courts of Scotland) since 2016.
 She is a graduate of the University of Glasgow and called to the Bar in 1993, taking silk in 2008.
 In practice, she specialised in public and administrative law.
 She served as standing Junior Counsel to the Home Department between 2000 and 2008.
 She acted as counsel to the Fingerprint Inquiry Scotland.
-She was appointed as a legal member of the Mental Health Tribunal for Scotland in 2005; a part-time sheriff in 2007; and a Deputy Judge of the Upper Tribunal (Administrative Appeals Chamber) in 2014
+She was appointed as a legal member of the Mental Health Tribunal for Scotland in 2005; a part-time sheriff in 2007; and a Deputy Judge of the Upper Tribunal (Administrative Appeals Chamber) in 2014.

 Mrs Justice Lieven